BpaYWH/credit-card-validator/README.md

 A simple Go credit card validation web server

-Run the command in project root directory to start the server
+Run the command at project root directory to start the server
 ```
 go run .
 ```